Papua New Guinea

 - Support to expand immunisation in the Pacific and PNG through the Australian Regional Immunisation Alliance, led by the National Centre for Immunisation Research & Surveillance (NCIRS).

-- Support to improve public health outbreak investigation and surveillance training, led by the University of Newcastle.
+- Field Epidemiology in Action, which will provide support to improve public health outbreak investigation and surveillance training in three countries, led by the University of Newcastle.